【Commutan Fukushima】From recovery to future growth. Enjoy learning about the Fukushima environment and sustainable development goals (SDGs).

 [Reader Model’s Impression]

-It was the first time I’d visited Commutan Fukushima, and it caused me to remember experiencing the Tohoku earthquake disaster when I was a junior high school student.
-I learned about SDGs and global warming too, and I’d like to apply what I learned there to my future life.
+It was my first visit to Commutant Fukushima, and it brought back memories of experiencing the Tohoku earthquake when I was in junior high school.
+I also learned about the SDGs and global warming, and I hope to apply what I learned to my life in the future.

 Commutan Fukushima